smithdj/smithdj.github.io/about.md

 ### About

-I'm a quantitative researcher interested in the application of empirical methods, formal models, and political economy to puzzles in international politics, sports, public health, and medicine.
+I'm an empirical researcher interested in the application of quantitative methods, formal models, and political economy to puzzles in international politics, sports, public health, and medicine.

 A repository of my work can be found [here](./#publications).